 Sassy magazine, is back in the news with Tara Ariano’s recent article in the New York Times last week entitled “My Totally Normal Addiction to Buying Teen Magazines on eBay.”
 I started collecting the magazine in June 2020, and since then the resale market has skyrocketed.
+Click here to read about my first time looking at Sassy Magazine.
 But don’t worry!
 I’m going to share some places you can find your favorite mag online for free!

 Sassy on Pinterest